TimDTTP/LearningCPP/leetcode/largestNumber/README.md

 Edit:
 Values that have the same level of priority should prioritize the "shorter" values.
 This is so that the trailing zero is at the end.

+V2
+- Sort values by number of digits, lowest to greatest number of digits
+- Within the same sizes, order from largest value to smallest